-How Much Faster is Ethernet?
+How Much Faster Is Ethernet?

 How Much Less Latency Does Ethernet Offer?

 In summary, with Wi-Fi, there’s a bit more of a delay when signals travel back and forth between a Wi-Fi device and your wireless router.
-With a wired Ethernet connection, there’s less latency.
+With a wired Ethernet connection, there’s much less latency.

 When Does It Make Sense to Use Ethernet?

-That’s the real reason to use Wi-Fi: convenience.
+And that’s the real reason to use Wi-Fi: convenience.
 If a device needs to move around or you just don’t want to run a cable to it, Wi-Fi is the right choice.